tehapo/Clara/README.md

 ## Internationalization with Attribute Filters

-Clara 0.2.0 introduced concept of attribute filters (renamed from attribute interceptors).
 Attribute filters enable runtime modification of any attributes read from the declarative XML layout file.
 The most obvious use case for this is to provide internationalization of text displayed in the user interface.

 To create an attribute filter, you must implement the single-method ```AttributeFilter``` interface and pass it to the ```Clara.create``` method.
 The sole method in the interface is called ```filter``` and it takes a single argument of type ```AttributeContext```.
 You can modify the value before it's assigned  by calling the ```setValue``` method of the ```AttributeContext```.
 You should always call the ```proceed``` method to pass the value forward to next filter (or to finally assign the value).
 If you do not call the ```proceed``` method, the attribute value will never be assigned (which might sometimes be the desired effect).